 To encourage QVCC students to pursue mathematics outside of the classroom and open up new math-related opportunities.
 If interested, please contact Kudzai Zvoma.

 This organization is comprised of students who are interested in exploring psychology, the fundamentals of the human mind, and human behavior by conducting research and attending professional conferences.
-This club is just forming for the 2018-19 school year, please contact faculty advisor Ling-chuan Chu.
+Please contact faculty advisor Ling-chuan Chu.

 QVCC Student Republicans